musthakeem/php-lalamove-client/Readme.md

 - **Market and City Information**: Access available markets and cities for deliveries.
 - **Webhook Handling**: Set up webhooks to receive real-time updates on order statuses.
 - **Payload Builders**: Build payloads for quotations, orders, and patch orders easily with validation.
+- **Centralized Configuration**: Use the Config class for better organization and management of client settings.

 ---